pirahansiah/pirahansiah.github.io/README.md

 # Dr. Farshid PirahanSiah

 Update:
+The collection of Python scripts provides a range of functionalities: one script automates logging into KaggleHub and setting up a pretrained Gemma model for chat simulations, another builds a GUI for real-time OpenCV function testing using PyQt5, while a third manages an asynchronous chat application with aiohttp.
+Additionally, there's a script integrating machine learning models for data analysis using advanced libraries like langchain, another launching AI-powered chat applications, and one demonstrating interactions with natural language understanding models on HuggingFace using LLMware.
+There's also a script using MLflow to manage the machine learning lifecycle and another detailing the local setup of Kubernetes via Terraform, showcasing infrastructure management and resource cleanup.
+These scripts employ a variety of technologies including Python, Gemma, PyQt5, OpenCV, aiohttp, asyncio, langchain, transformers, MLflow, Kubernetes, Terraform, and Docker, useful for tasks ranging from machine learning to software deployment. #MachineLearning #SoftwareDevelopment

 - [Source Code](https://pirahansiah.com/src/LLMs/1gemma-test.py)
   - This script logs into KaggleHub, downloads a pretrained Gemma model and tokenizer, sets up the model, and enables interactive chat simulation. ## Libraries: os, sys, torch, kagglehub, gemma_pytorch
 - [Source Code](https://pirahansiah.com/src/LLMs/FP.py)